Loan-ZKML/demo/ezkl/README.md

 ### Ethereum Address Test Strategy

-For testing the system, we recommend using specific Ethereum addresses consistently:
+For testing the system, using specific Ethereum addresses consistently:

 - **UNKNOWN Tier**: Any address not in the training data, e.g., `0x1111111111111111111111111111111111111111`
 - **LOW Tier**: `0x2222222222222222222222222222222222222222`